-Step Three: Shear Transfer Ties (Attaching the Floor to the Cripple Walls)
+Shear Transfer Ties (Attaching the Floor to the Cripple Walls)

 THIS HOUSE SLID OFF THE BOLTED AND PLYWOOD BRACED CRIPPLE WALLS.
 AN EFFECTIVE RETROFIT CONNECTS THE FLOOR AND THE BRACED CRIPPLE WALL TOGETHER.

 - All seismic retrofit guidelines require the installation of shear transfer ties.
 Be sure you have the right one.
-Many shear transfer ties on the market that don’t do anything at all.
+Many shear transfer ties on the market don’t do anything at all.

 THESE SHEAR TRANSFER TIES RESIST EARTHQUAKE MOVEMENT.
-THESE ARE VITAL TO ANY EFFECTIVE WOOD FRAME HOME RETROFIT
+THESE ARE VITAL TO ANY EFFECTIVE WOOD FRAME HOME RETROFIT.

 Earthquake simulation testing on shear transfer ties tell us ow much resistance a particular shear transfer ties has.
-Always check to see that you are using the highest strength shear transfer ties available
+Always check to see that you are using the highest strength shear transfer ties available.

 Below is another kind of Shear Transfer Ties, there are many others.

-SHEAR TRANSFER TIES RESISTING THE EARTHQUAKE FORCE
+SHEAR TRANSFER TIES RESISTING THE EARTHQUAKE FORCE.

 Using Plywood Blocks for Shear Transfer Ties

-Sometimes it is not possible to connect the floor to the floor joists with steel or plywood blocks in which case one must staple the plywood directly to the floor
+Sometimes it is not possible to connect the floor to the floor joists with steel or plywood blocks in which case one must staple the plywood directly to the floor.